RSCC Policies & Guidelines

 - Having a policy or practice that has a disproportionately adverse impact on protected class members.

 - Not every act that might be offensive to an individual or a group will be considered harassment.
-Whether the alleged conduct constitutes harassment depends upon the record as a whole and the totality of the circumstances, such as the nature of the conduct in the context within which the alleged incident occurs.
+Whether the alleged conduct constitutes sexual or discriminatory harassment depends upon the record as a whole and the totality of the circumstances, such as the nature of the conduct in the context within which the alleged incident occurs.
 Harassment does not include verbal expressions or written material that is relevant and appropriately related to course subject matter or curriculum.
+Depending on the severity of the conduct, a single incident may be considered sexual or other discriminatory harassment.

 - Refusing to hire, promote, or grant or deny certain privileges because of acceptance or rejection of sexual advances